julia-vscode/docs/docs/src/gettingstarted.md

 ## Learn More

 To learn more about the Julia language, see [Juilalang.org](https://juilalang.org).
-To learn more about Julia in Visual Studio Code see countinue browsing around the docs by clicking the "Running Code" button below or using the navigation section on the left.
+To learn more about Julia in Visual Studio Code, countinue browsing around the docs by clicking the "Running Code" button below or using the navigation section on the left.